 In 2018, 372 people died from opioid (e.g., heroin, fentanyl, and prescription narcotics) overdoses in Nevada.
 Statewide, healthcare providers wrote 55 opioid pain medicine prescriptions per 100 people.
 That is slightly higher than the national average.2

-A survey showed 11,573 people were in 109 facilities for alcohol or drug rehab in Nevada on a single day—March 31, 2020.
+A survey showed 11,573 people were in 109 drug rehab centers in Nevada on a single day—March 31, 2020.
 Of those in treatment that day, 2,142 were younger than 18 years of age.
-Roughly half were receiving treatment for both alcohol and drug use.3
+Roughly half were receiving help for both alcohol and drug use.3

 Cost of Drug or Alcohol Rehab in Las Vegas

-The cost of alcohol or drug rehab in Las Vegas depends on a few factors:
+The cost of care depends on a few factors:

 - Location: Grand vistas of deserts or mountains may influence the cost

-- Facility type: Outpatient treatment generally costs less than inpatient care
+- Facility type: Outpatient generally costs less than inpatient care

 - Program size: Large programs generally cost less